Skip to main content

 ELC is not a part of the school system and, outside the ECCE programme, attendance is not free of charge.
 The Irish government does, however, provide subsidies to reduce the upfront costs for parents through the National Childcare Scheme (NCS).
 There are two types of subsidies available under the Scheme:

-• A Universal Subsidy is available to all families with children under 15 years attending ELC or school-age childcare services.
-This subsidy is not means tested and provides 50c per hour towards the cost of a registered childcare place for a maximum of 45 hours per week for all children up to the age of 15 years.
-From January 2023 the universal subsidy will rise to €1.40 per hour.
+• Universal Subsidy is available to all families with children under 15 years attending ELC or school-age childcare services.
+This subsidy is not means-tested and, from September 2024, provides €2.14 per hour towards the cost of a registered childcare place for a maximum of 45 hours per week for children under the age of 15 years.

 • The Income Assessed Subsidy is available to families with children aged between 24 weeks and 15 years.
 This subsidy is means-tested and is calculated based on family circumstances.
 Rates vary depending on the level of family income, the child’s age and educational stage, and the number of children in the family.